 23. Jared’s: “He went to Jared’s.”

-Jared’s places its name in its slogan.
-Many of the best product slogans use this technique so that customers will remember not only the slogan but also the company that it represents.
+Jared’s places its name in its catchy slogan.
+This is a very famous advertising slogan.
+Many of the best product slogans use this technique so that customers will remember not only the famous slogan but also the company that it represents.

 24. Kay: “Every kiss begins with Kay.”

+Company slogans should explain the mission of the company and this is no exception.
 A play on words, this jewelry company also positions its name within its slogan.
 It also claims that if a customer gets a kiss because of a gift, it came from Kay Jewelers.
+This is the most famous slogan for companies that sell fine jewels.

 25. Nintendo 64: “Get N or get out.”

-Using an already known motto, Nintendo 64 uses a very popular advertising technique to for its product slogan, challenging potential customers to buy.
+Nintendo has one of the best taglines of all time.
+Using an already known motto, Nintendo 64 uses a very popular advertising technique for its product slogan, challenging potential customers to buy.
+The Nintendo 64 was the first gaming system for most Americans, and this famous slogan challenged them to get on board.

 26. The National Lottery: “It could be you!”